EFForTS-B10/EFForTS-LGraf.bookdown/README.md

 The model description and applications were published as a research article in [PLOS ONE](https://journals.plos.org/plosone/article/authors?id=10.1371/journal.pone.0222949).

-The manual of this repository can be accessed via [https://nldoc.github.io/EFForTS-LGraf.bookdown/](https://nldoc.github.io/EFForTS-LGraf.bookdown/)
+The manual of EFForTS-LGraf (based on content of this repository) can be accessed via [https://nldoc.github.io/EFForTS-LGraf.bookdown/](https://nldoc.github.io/EFForTS-LGraf.bookdown/)

 The manual has been created with [bookdown](https://bookdown.org/).